-- 6.1.
-The headteacher or their representative will discuss with the family about whether any parents and carers need to be informed of the death. - 6.2.
-If the death affects the whole academy, e.g. the death of a staff member or young person, the headteacher will strongly recommend that all parents and carers should be informed; however if the death does not affect the whole academy, it may be more appropriate to just inform parents and carers that can be identified as directly affected, if any. - 6.3.
-A letter will be composed to parents and carers containing factual information about the death as appropriate, information about how the academy is supporting young people and how parents and carers can support or access support for their children, and who to direct any questions or concerns to.
+- The headteacher or their representative will discuss with the family about whether any parents and carers need to be informed of the death. - If the death affects the whole school, e.g. the death of a staff member or student, the headteacher will strongly recommend that all parents and carers should be informed; however if the death does not affect the whole school, it may be more appropriate to just inform parents and carers that can be identified as directly affected, if any. - A letter will be composed to parents and carers containing factual information about the death as appropriate, information about how the school is supporting students and how parents and carers can support or access support for their children, and who to direct any questions or concerns to.